Andrei Pfeiffer logo

 Indeed, developers will finish their work much quicker.
 However, somebody else will have to do the testing, which will probably be manual labor.
 We all know that automated tests execute orders of magnitude faster than their manual counterpart, considering even the initial learning curve and test framework setup.

-Therefore, the myth that automated testing is "time-consuming" is nothing but a fallacy because no one takes into account the cost and time of manually testing over and over and over.
+Therefore, the myth that automated testing is "time-consuming" is nothing but a fallacy because no one takes into account the cost and time of manually (re)testing over and over and over again.

 Extra code to maintain